Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?: Summary and Conclusion

-\section{Summary and conclusion}
+\section{Summary and Conclusion}

+In this paper we have extended the Seemingly Unrelated Cointegrating Polynomial Regression (SUCPR) model of \cite{wagnergrabarczykhong2019} with a global power law deterministic trend.
+This multivariate specification allows us to disentangle national income and unobserved time effects.
+The importance of this separation is well-documented (see, e.g. \cite{volleberghmelenbergdijkgraaf2009} and \cite{mazzantimusolesi2013}) but a methodological approach accounting for nonstationary regressors is currently unavailable.
+We fill this gap.

-In this paper we have extended the cointegrating polynomial regression (CPR) model of \cite{wagnerhong2016} with power law deterministic trends.
-The unknown powers are estimated jointly with the parameters in the cointegrating relation.
-The limiting distribution is nonstandard because it involves a non-diagonal scaling matrix and the usual second order bias effects.
+The unknown powers of the global trend are estimated jointly with the parameters in the cointegrating relation.
+The limiting distribution is nonstandard due to a non-diagonal scaling matrix and second order bias terms.
 We therefore suggest a simulation-based approach to conduct inference.
 The usual subsampling KPSS-type for stationarity of the innovations of the nonlinear cointegrating relation remains valid.
 Our results are supported by Monte Carlo simulation.
 The empirical application on the Environmental Kuznets Curve shows that a flexible trend can fully capture the nonlinearity in the data thereby making higher order powers of log per capita GDP redundant.
-Our resulting model is linear in log per capita GDP and suggests an alternative explanation in which time effects (e.g. technological progress, environmental awareness) cause the recent slowdown in pollution.
-Contrary to the opening quote in the introduction, our data does not suggest that air quality will benefit from economic growth.
-Finally, the narrative of this paper as well as the empirical application are centred around the Environmental Kuznets Curve.
-However, our model setting can also find application elsewhere.
+Our resulting model is linear in log per capita GDP and suggests an alternative explanation in which time effects -- e.g. technological progress, increasing environmental awareness, tightening pollution policy -- rather than economic growth cause the recent slowdown in CO\textsubscript{2} emissions.
+Contrary to the opening quote in the introduction, our analysis suggests that CO\textsubscript{2} emissions increase with economic growth.
+Carbon dioxide emissions do decrease due to time effects.